-Bulloch County has completed a new travel demand model for the existing roadway as part of the 2045 Statesboro-Bulloch County Long Range Transportation Plan.
+Bulloch County has a travel model that identifies deficient segments projected for 2035.
 For daily operating conditions, any segment identified as LOS D or worse is considered deficient.
-The vast majority of roadways in Bulloch County currently operate at an acceptable LOS C. Ten road segments are currently at an operational LOS D, and two road segments operate at a LOS F. This analysis is based on 2020 GDOT data.
+The vast majority of roadways in Bulloch County currently operate at an acceptable LOS C. There are ten road segments that current operate at or below LOS D, however this number may have increased since the initial model was completed in 2009.
+Future data for issues concerning level of service will be revised upon the completion of the 2045 Statesboro-Bulloch County Long-Range Transportation Plan.